kyawlinn-dev/ICT105-3idiots-MVP/docs/demo-script.md

 | 2 | Apartment List | “The Apartments page displays approved and available apartment listings in one centralized location.
 Students can quickly compare names, prices, distances, room details, and availability.” | FR-02, FR-05 | Students avoid searching through multiple scattered information sources. |
 | 3 | Search and Filters | “Students can search by apartment, area, or university and filter listings by maximum price, distance, university, room type, facilities, and availability.” | FR-06 | Students can narrow the listings according to their needs and budget. |
 | 4 | Apartment Detail View | “Opening an apartment displays its photographs, monthly rent, distance, availability, description, facilities, landlord contact information, and confirmed map location.” | FR-07 | Students receive enough information to compare options and make a confident decision. |
+## Closing Statement

+The Student Apartment Finder Platform addresses the difficulty students face when apartment information is scattered across social media, agents, and personal recommendations.

+By bringing approved listings, prices, facilities, photographs, availability, distance information, landlord contacts, and map locations into one platform, the prototype helps students compare accommodation options more efficiently and confidently.

+The prototype also supports landlords through structured listing submission and supports administrators through approval, moderation, and dashboard functions.
+User testing will now be used to identify the final improvements required before the Lab 14 MVP release.